tykel/khepra-vm/CPU.md

 | f | Indirect word [word] | `IW2` | `i [$xxxx]` | 4 B |

 *Note: Indirect byte accesses (modes `5,6,b,c`) are PC relative.
 They allow accesses from `[PC-128]` to `[PC+127]`.*

+We notice that instructions using Implicit mode are only one byte long, even though the addressing mode field runs into byte 2 of the instruction.
+This is because the first four instructions use implicit mode *only*, so if bits 2-3 are `0`, we stop fetching bytes for the instruction.